torodean/DnD/README.md

 ## Contributing

-TODO - [Instructions on how to contribute to the project, including guidelines for submitting bug reports or feature requests]
+See the home page at https://mmorpdnd.github.io/ for information on how to contribute to this project!

 ## License